-For some programs, it’s smart to have them start with Windows, such as anti-virus and firewall software.
+It’s smart to have some programs start with Windows, such as anti-virus and firewall software.
 However, for most programs, starting them at boot-up just wastes resources and extends startup time.
 There is a tool installed with Windows, called MSConfig, that allows you to quickly and easily see what’s running at startup and disable the programs you prefer to run on our own after startup as needed.
 This tool is available and can be used to disable startup programs in Windows 7, Vista, and XP.

 To run MSConfig, open the Start menu and type “msconfig.exe” (without the quotes) in the Search box.
 As you type, results display.
 When you see “msconfig.exe,” click on it or press Enter, if it is highlighted.